-GMEC revised and approved: March 2015 GMEC reviewed and approved: April 2017 GMEC updated and approved: April 2019
+GMEC Approved: July 2013 GMEC revised and approved: March 2015 GMEC reviewed and approved: April 2017 GMEC updated and approved: April 2019

 For each residency and fellowship program accredited by the Accreditation Council for Graduate Medical Education (ACGME), there must be a single program director with authority and accountability for the overall program as outlined in the ACGME Common Program Requirements (CPR) (CPR II.A.1.).
 Program directors are expected to continue in their positions for a length of time adequate to maintain continuity of leadership and program stability (CPR II.A.1c.).
 It is the responsibility of Wayne State University School of Medicine (WSUSOM), as the sponsoring institution, to ensure that program directors of Wayne State University (WSU) programs accredited by the Accreditation Council for Graduate Medical Education (ACGME) have sufficient protected time and financial support for their educational and administrative responsibilities to the program (CPR I.A.).
-It is also the responsibility of the Designated Institutional Official (DIO) and the GME Committee (GMEC) to ensure that any new program director meets the required qualifications for this role.
-To ensure successful transitions in program directors, a collaborative process is thus required between department chairs, the Designated Institutional Official (DIO) and the GMEC.
+It is also the responsibility of the Designated Institutional Official (DIO) and the GME Committee (GMEC) to ensure that any new program directors, a collaborative process is thus required between department chairs, the Designated Institutional Official (DIO) and the GMEC.